 Asher’s is a minimalist snack shack.
 They serve fast-casual Indian and Asian vegetarian chaats like samosa and chapati in classic metal thalis.
 Dine here on spare wooden furniture under endearing, authentic Hindu prints.
 It’s a true bare-bones experience of Indian snacks in London.

-PSA: While some might be confused by the “Africana” in the name, this refers to the many Gujurati immigrants who moved to London via East Africa over England’s many decades as an imperial force in the region.
+PSA: Some of you might be confused by the “Africana” in the name.
+This refers to the many Gujurati immigrants who moved to London via East Africa over England’s many decades as an imperial force in the region.
+So yes, this is traditional Indian food, as well.

 Today, the service is fast, cheap, and super friendly.
 It’s great for locals and tourist on a budget.
 Ultimately, this is as close to authentic Indian street food as you can get anywhere in the city.
 London is full of quaint, unassuming treasures like this– as long as you know where to look.